 The other option, if you have the money and want to have a matching spare, is to purchase 5 tires so you have a brand new spare.
 If this is the route you opt to go, you’ll want to make sure you measure the spare well underneath the Transit to know how the tire will fit.

 Will a new tire fit in the spare well?

 Depending on how you feel about the perfect fit for your spare tire, this answer may or may not be what you want to hear.
-The spare well on the Transit is made specifically for the stock tire size, so tires that are bigger than the original stock size may not fit perfectly or at all.
+The well for the Ford Transit tire spare is made specifically for the stock tire size, so tires that are bigger than the original stock size may not fit perfectly or at all.
 While some seem to fit just fine, we learned on Transit Forum that some folks have reported deflating their new spare tire by 10 psi or more to get it to fit enough to be stable in the spare well.
 Other folks have looked for a tire rack on the back to hold their new, bigger spare or purchased a rear bumper (like the snazzy ones from Aluminess) to accommodate it.

 CONSIDERATIONS FOR INSTALLING NEW TIRES

 What do I need to think about in regards to weight and load rating?